Dignitary protection

 The Service is also in charge of the dignitary protection associated with state visits, and similar visits such as when foreign Speakers, Heads of Government and Foreign Ministers visit Sweden.

-In certain cases, the Security Service may also decide that personal protection will be provided for other positions, such as for other members of the Royal Family or for foreign ambassadors.
+In certain cases, the Swedish Security Service may also decide that personal protection will be provided for other positions, such as for other members of the Royal Family or for foreign ambassadors.

 Protection based on continuous assessments